Students and Scholars

 their employment/activity, whichever is earlier.
 However,

-period.
+the grace period.
 Once you leave, the grace period ends.

 No other scholar-related nonimmigrant status permits a grace period.